Google Local Search Glossary

 Geographically Relevant Documents – Any document that, in some manner, has been determined to have particular relevance to a geographical location.
 Business listings, such as yellow page listings, for example, may each be considered to be a geographically relevant document that is relevant to the geographic region defined by the address of the business.
 Other documents, such as web pages, may also have particular geographical relevance.
 Example: a business may have a home page, may be the subject of a document that comments on or reviews the business, or may be mentioned by a web page that in some other way relates to the business.
 The particular geographic location for which a document is associated may be determined from postal address or from other geographic signals.

-Aggregate Geographic Region – A local search engine efficiently indexes documents relevant to a geographical area by indexing, for each document, multiple location identifiers that collectively define an aggregate geographic region.
+Aggregate Geographic Region – The Google local search engine efficiently indexes documents relevant to a geographical area by indexing, for each document, multiple location identifiers that collectively define an aggregate geographic region.
 When the index is used to respond to individual search queries, the aggregate geographic region may be efficiently searched by merely adding a location identifier to the search query.

 Ambiguous Geographic References – Partial geographic information is associated with a document, which makes it difficult to classify as belonging to a specific geographical location.